lukehaas/RunJS/README.md

 Download the latest release [here](https://github.com/lukehaas/runjs/releases).

-RunJS is an JavaScript editor that auto-evaluates your code as you type and outputs the results to a console pane.
+RunJS is an JavaScript playground that auto-evaluates your code as you type and outputs the results to a console pane.

 ## Features